chaidhat/compiler/README.md

    * `lex.c` tokenise into one of `NULL`, `LITERAL`, `IDENTIFIER`, `KEYWORD`, `SEPARATOR`, `OPERATOR`, or `END OF FILE`
    * `pp.c` parses preprocessor directives `#` and macros
    * if `-E` flag, `dump.c` prints preprocessed code
-2. parses token stream in (handwritten!) `parse.c` into an Abstract Syntax Tree
+2. parses token stream in `parse.c` (handwritten parser!) into an Abstract Syntax Tree
    * `parse.c` parses tokens into abstract instructions
    * parser is a top-down recursive decent parser, a *headache* to write
    * parser is hand-written by me specifically for MinC as opposed to FLEX/YACC
    * if `-fd` flag, `dump.c` pretty-prints the AST in readable form
 3. generate an Intermediate Representation based on that AST
-   * `gen_ir.c` generates IR as a Directed Acyclic Graph based on AST
+   * `gen_ir.c` generates linear IR with infinite registers from AST
-   * `gen_ir.c` initally uses an infinite amount of registers
+   * `gen_ir.c` preforms a postal-order traversal of the AST
-   * `map.c` converts DAG to linear IR based on x86 assembly
+   * SSA or DAG optimisation is not used, to keep it simple
-   * `mac.c` allocates physical registers from infinite registers
+   * `regalloc.c` allocates 32-bit registers for IR
    * `gen_x86.c` formats linear IR as actual x86 32-bit code in AT&T formatting
    * if `-S` flag, `dump.c` outputs the human-readble IR as an `.s`
 5. assembly and linking are done externally